 - Subcontractor shall comply fully with all laws, orders, citations, rules, regulations, standards and statutes with respect to occupational health and safety, the handling and storage of hazardous materials, accident prevention, safety equipment and practices including the accident prevention safety program of Owner and Contractor.
 Subcontractor shall conduct inspections to determine that safe working conditions and equipment exist and accepts sole responsibility for providing a safe place to work for its employees and for employees of its subcontractors and suppliers of material and equipment, for adequacy of and required use of all safety equipment and for full compliance with the aforesaid laws, orders, citations, rules, regulations, standards and statutes.
 It is the responsibility of subcontractor to provide documentation to Contractor of Safety Program, Compliance with Subcontractor Program and submission of MSDS Forms. - Substance Abuse Policy.
-In keeping with Contractor's intention to provide a safe working environment for all of its employees, Contractor has established a Substance Abuse Policy for its employees and Subcontractors working at any Contractor jobsite, including the separate jobsites for Contractor's joint venture partners: Webcor and Obayashi.
-A copy of our Substance Abuse Policy which includes testing with reasonable cause, is available for review at any Contractor's jobsite or corporate office.
-In summary, any employee or Subcontractor's employee found to possess, sell, or use drugs/alcohol or any controlled substance at any Contractor jobsite will be subject to immediate termination even for a first violation.
-It is the responsibility of all employees and Subcontractors to enforce this policy, including immediate termination of any individual found possessing, selling, or using drugs/alcohol while on a Contractor jobsite and reporting same to the President.
+In keeping with Contractor's intention to provide a safe working environment for all of its employees, Contractor has established a Substance Abuse Policy for its employees and Subcontractors working at any Webcor jobsite.
+A copy of our Substance Abuse Policy which includes testing with reasonable cause, is available for review at any Webcor jobsite or our corporate office.
+In summary, any employee or Subcontractor's employee found to possess, sell, or use drugs/alcohol or any controlled substance at any Webcor jobsite will be subject to immediate termination even for a first violation.
+It is the responsibility of all employees and Subcontractors to enforce this policy, including immediate termination of any individual found possessing, selling, or using drugs/alcohol while on a Webcor jobsite and reporting same to the President.
 THERE WILL BE NO EXCEPTION TO THE ABOVE ESTABLISHED POLICY.

-NOTE TO SUBCONTRACTORS: Any employee of a Subcontractor working on a Contractor project found to possess, sell, or use drugs/alcohol will be immediately discharged from the jobsite.
-Any incident with your employees in this regard can be detrimental to your continued relationship with Contractor, including each joint venture partner.
+NOTE TO SUBCONTRACTORS: Any employee of a Subcontractor working on a Webcor project found to possess, sell, or use drugs/alcohol will be immediately discharged from the jobsite.
+Any incident with your employees in this regard can be detrimental to your continued relationship with Webcor.

-- 18.3 Subcontractor agrees to comply with the current California Occupational Health & Safety Act.
-Subcontractor additionally agrees to comply with Proposition 65 regarding warnings and use of chemicals at the jobsite and to not discharge or cause to be discharged any chemical on the premises during the course of his work or cleaning of his equipment at the jobsite. - 18.4 Subcontractor shall provide their injury prevention program (IPP) to Contractor at the start of the job and have weekly toolbox safety meetings with their workers and turn in copies of these reports to Contractor on a timely basis. - Subcontractor will provide all necessary personal safety equipment, including hard hats for his workers.
+18.3 Subcontractor agrees to comply with the current California Occupational Health & Safety Act.
+Subcontractor additionally agrees to comply with Proposition 65 regarding warnings and use of chemicals at the jobsite and to not discharge or cause to be discharged any chemical on the premises during the course of his work or cleaning of his equipment at the jobsite.

+- 18.4 Subcontractor shall provide their injury prevention program (IPP) to Contractor at the start of the job and have weekly toolbox safety meetings with their workers and turn in copies of these reports to Contractor on a timely basis. - Subcontractor will provide all necessary personal safety equipment, including hard hats for his workers.
 Lost time due to Subcontractor's workmen being sent off the jobsite because of lack of safety equipment will not be a reason for not meeting the Contractor's schedule.
 Subcontractor's workmen causing unsafe conditions or engaging in unsafe work practices will not be tolerated and may be sent off the jobsite at the discretion of the Contractor.
 Subcontractor will report to Contractor all accidents to or by Subcontractor's personnel or equipment which occur at this jobsite.
-Copies of accident reports will be given to Contractor within 24 hours of the occurrence.
+Copies of accident reports will be given Contractor with in 24 hours of the occurrence.